Gallery-of-Kaeon/Kaeon-JS/README.md

 unzip said bundle into the desired directory.

 For a JavaScript project,
-place your JavaScript code in the main.js file.
+place your JavaScript code in the source.js file.

 For a Kaeon FUSION project,
-place your Kaeon FUSION code in the main.op file.
+place your Kaeon FUSION code in the source.op file.

 To run a Kaeon United application in the browser, open the index.html file in the browser of your choice.